LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 We will later learn how to turn the 3 2/4 into a reduced fraction.
-This will be achieved using a famous method known as the *greatest common divisor* algorithm, which has a very simple formulation that is credited to Euclid, of of the great early mathematicians (among other things).
+This will be achieved using a famous method known as the *greatest common divisor* algorithm, which has a very simple formulation that is credited to Euclid, one of the great early mathematicians (among other accomplishments).

 csharp
 ------